s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 Why is this the implementation you may ask?
 Because this is the only implementation that follows the monad laws from math.
 That's beyond the scope of this right now though

-So since so many things are monads, that lets us write really general code as control flow stuctures!
+So since so many things are monads, that lets us write really general code as control flow structures!
 For example:

 ```haskell